The English Language Centre

 There are three cinemas: Vue in the centre and Showcase near Winnersh, which both show current releases, and Reading Film Theatre on the University campus, which shows a variety of older and foreign films.

-There is a very good amateur theatre group at the Progress Theatre, comedy at South Street, music in the Concert Hall and various events in the Hexagon, all of which can be found on the Reading Arts website.
+There is also a very good amateur theatre group at the Progress Theatre, comedy at South Street, music in the Concert Hall and various events in the Hexagon, all of which can be found on the Reading Arts website.

 You can also enjoy a stroll along the River Thames and the Kennet and Avon Canal.